martinandersson/nomagichttp/POA.md

 the connection close and under what circumstances.
 Future multiplexing in HTTP/2 will most likely abstract a connection into one or many _channels_.

+- Default `Content-Length: 0` if no response body is set (RFC 7231 §3.3.2).
+  Will later be moved to action.
 - Auto-close connection after final response if no `Transfer-Encoding` nor `Content-Length` have been set, or if `Transfer-Encoding` is set but `chunked` is not the last token.